5/6 Edited to

 Lov3rgorl

-4081 likes
+4092 likes

 Black American Culture =Sinner movie

-I watched sinners today and it made me do my research about african American culture from all 4 regions from the east west south and north.
+I watched sinners today and it made me do my research about black American culture from all 4 regions from the east west south and north.
 It's very sick how the United States has hid so much history and cultural contributions from the AA Community.
-I'm taking about beyond music, American
+I'm taking about beyond music, American cu

 DAUGHTER OF SIRENS 💖